Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: DNN Kernel Tools and Single-Scale H ajek Dominance

 While unintuitive at first, the terms in this expression have intuitive meaning when we consider this as a combinatorial problem.
 Consider lining up the observations in order of their distance to the point of interest and counting the cases for which the expression in the expectation is equal to one.
 First, there are $(2s-c)!$ possible orderings of the observations with probability one, leading to the denominator.
-Next, notice that only those orderings where $\|X_{c+1}^{\prime} - x\| \leq \|X_{1}-x\|$ and $\|X_{1} - x\| \leq \|X_{i} - x\|$ for any $i = 2, \dotsc, c$ can possibly lead to a non-zero realization of the kernel term.
-Furthermore, out of the $(s-c-1)$ observations in $D^{\prime}_{(c+2):s}$, it is possible for $i = 0, \dotsc, s-c-1$ observations to lie at a distance to the point of interest that is smaller than $\|X_{1}-x\|$ but larger than $\|X_{c+1}^{\prime} - x\|$ in any permutation.
+Next, notice that only those orderings where $\norm*{X_{c+1}^{\prime} - x} \leq \norm*{X_{1}-x}$ and $\norm*{X_{1} - x} \leq \norm*{X_{i} - x}$ for any $i = 2, \dotsc, c$ can possibly lead to a non-zero realization of the kernel term.
+Furthermore, out of the $(s-c-1)$ observations in $D^{\prime}_{(c+2):s}$, it is possible for $i = 0, \dotsc, s-c-1$ observations to lie at a distance to the point of interest that is smaller than $\norm*{X_{1}-x}$ but larger than $\norm*{X_{c+1}^{\prime} - x}$ in any permutation.
 The sum adjusts for those possible configurations.
-Next, we can make the following observation concerning the expression we just derived.
+Because $c \leq s-1$, the exact value is bounded from below by $(2s^2)^{-1}$ and is therefore $\omega(e^{-s})$.